Disabled and unable to work, wondering how you will continue to support yourself and your family and pay you medical and other bills, let us help you.

-There are only 60 days to file after you received a letter of denial for a request for reconsideration or hearing, Contact a Lebovitz & Lebovitz, P.A., Disability Attorney as soon as possible.
-If you are not able to file an appeal before this deadline, you must start a new application, and be prevented collecting all the past benefits to you if you have to start all over.
+There are only 60 days to file after you receive a letter of denial for a request for reconsideration or hearing.
+Contact a Lebovitz & Lebovitz, P.A., Disability Attorney as soon as possible.
+If you are not able to file an appeal before this deadline, you must start a new application and be prevented from collecting all the past benefits to you if you have to start all over.

 The approval rate for the reconsideration is little, and usually, we must appear before the Administrative Law Judge (ALJ) for a hearing.
-There we can present the evidence that supports your claim to help you get you much needed befits.
+There we can present the evidence that supports your claim to help you get your much-needed befits.
 If the ALJ decision is unfavorable, we can discuss further legal options for getting the benefits you need.

 The entire process of obtaining SSD benefits can be long and difficult; you need an experienced disability lawyer from Lebovitz & Lebovitz on your side.

 You need one of our Social Security Disability Lawyers in Pittsburgh.

 Contact Lebovitz & Lebovitz for a Pennsylvania Social Security attorney at our Pittsburgh office at 412-351-4422 or contact us on page or email us.
 An attorney will get back to you right away to discuss your social security disability case.